Nantes is a city that will surprise you. It is a city you must visit if you make a road trip through Brittany or spend a

 I’d say Nantes is not like other French cities.
-I don’t know if it’s because I’m living differently when I visit the other cities or because it’s just like this.
+I don’t know if it’s because I’m living differently when visiting other cities or because it’s just like this.

 Best Things to do in Nantes?
 Essential

 We start with the essentials that you have to see in Nantes.
-Those places you have to know on your first visit to this wonderful French city.
+Those are places you have to know on your first visit to this wonderful French city.

 The Castle of the Dukes of Brittany

 The Must-Visit Place in Nantes is The Castle of the Dukes of Brittany.
 You’ll wonder why to visit the Castle of the Dukes of Brittany if Nantes is in the Countries of the Loire.

 Well, this is because, after the second world war, Nantes stopped belonging to Brittany and became part of the Loire Countries.